Juniper/py-junos-eznc/README.md

 NoCLI = _Not Only CLI_.
 This means that "non-programmers", for example the _Network Engineer_, can use the native Python shell on their management server (laptop, tablet, phone, etc.) as their point-of-control for remotely managing Junos devices.

 The Python shell is an interactive environment that provides the necessary means to perform common automation tasks, such as conditional testing, for-loops, macros, and templates.
 These building blocks are similar enough to other "shell" enviornments, like Bash, to enable the non-programmer to use the Python shell as a power-tool, rather than a programming language.
-From the Python shell a user can manage Junos devices using native hash tables, arrays, etc. rather than device-specific Junos XML or resorting to 'screen scraping' the actual CLI.
+From the Python shell a user can manage Junos devices using native hash tables, arrays, etc. rather than device-specific Junos XML or resorting to 'screen scraping' the actual Junos CLI.

-### For "Programmers" - Extensible microframework
+### For "Programmers" - Open and Extensible

 There is a growing interest and need to automate the network infrastructure into larger IT systems.
 To do so, traditional software programmers, DevOps, "hackers", etc. need an abstraction library of code to further those activities.  _Junos EZ_ is designed for extensibility so that the programmer can quickly and easily add new widgets to the library in support of their specific project requirements.
 There is no need to "wait on the vendor" to provide new functionality.   _Junos EZ_ is not specifically tied to any version of Junos or any Junos product family.